petarov/CraftyMouseFace/README.md

         })
 ```

-Set bool flag if user is currently moving the sprite.
+Set bool flag when player is moving the sprite.

 ```javascript
       .CharAnims()